AIS-SNU/Optimus-CC/README.md

 For detailed arguments and settings, please refer to below explanations.

+## Licenses
+For the baseline codes (Megatron-LM and PowerSGD), please follow their licenses and guidelines.
+For additional codes, please follow the MIT license.

 ## Environment

 We conducted pretraining experiments of 2.5B and 8.3B GPT models on a large data center cluster with NVIDIA A100 GPUs.
 Our GPU Box (Node) interconnects with 200Gbps Infiniband.